Graduate Students

 Pronouns: she | her | hers

-Grace Evans is a second-year PhD student whose research explores performances of solidarity and stagings of neoliberal violence within the U.S. labor movement.
-Grace also uses a performance studies lens to scrutinize rats as figures of shame, disgust, and exclusion.
+Grace Evans is a PhD student whose research explores performances of solidarity and stagings of neoliberal violence within the U.S. labor movement.
+She also uses a performance studies lens to scrutinize rats as figures of shame, disgust, and exclusion.
+Grace received her M.A. in Theatre & Performance Studies from Tufts in 2024.
 She graduated summa cum laude from Harvard University with a B.A. in Social Studies and a secondary in Ethnicity, Migration, Rights.
-Her undergraduate research explored how white faith activists in the Austin Sanctuary Network rehearsed their political and ethical commitments during times of narrowing political opportunities for challengers to the U.S. deportation regime.
 Grace previously organized for union recognition and worker power in the hospitality industry.
 She then taught students at Somerville, Cambridge, and Malden public high schools through the local workforce development board.
 Grace aims to produce interdisciplinary scholarship that is accessible and provocative for those active in movement work.

 Jenny Henderson